Creates a palette from an attribute, and adds this palette to all selected bands on a raster.

 A palette has been prepared, using a text editor.

 The next step is to read the palette file and assign it to an attribute, using an AttributeFileReader.
-In the parameters dialog, the Destination Attribute will store the contents of the file, and is named _file_contents.
+In the parameters dialog, the File Contents attribute will store the contents of the file, and is named _file_contents.

 The final step is the RasterPaletteAdder.
 In the parameters dialog, Palette Attribute is set to _file_contents, which will retrieve the palette from that attribute and apply it to the raster.